NinadKarlekar/Practical_BscIT_MscIT_Ninad/MscIT/Semester 1/Cloud_Computing/README.md

 ## Prac2A

 2A.
-A client server based program using UDP to find if the number entered is even or odd.
+A client server based program using UDP to find if the number entered is even or odd. <br>
 **( UDPServerEO, UDPClientEO )**
 1. ***UDPServerEO***
 ```java